abet-v/SJTAPV/README.md

 SJTAPV is an experimental 2D game.

-This game is crap but you will enjoy it if you stick it in your ass.
+This game is crap but you will enjoy it...

 We are four students of **Epitech** creating.